cjmcgraw/ml-rescore-es-plugin/README.md

 repository solves it.

-As I write this I am the original author of our recommender system, and content discovery/serving mechanisms at (Accretive Technology Group)[https://accretivetg.com/].
+As I write this I am the original author of our recommender system, and content discovery/serving mechanisms at [Accretive Technology Group](https://accretivetg.com/).
 Our goal is to serve hundreds of millions of daily users, with the best recommendations for approximately 1 million documents.
 But there are a few wrinkles.
 I will enumerate them briefly: